Gregzeee/Gregzeee/README.md

 I'm Gregzee, a young developer from Estonia.

 - 🏫 I'm in the 8th grade.
-- 💻 I'm learning Python and Java
+- 💻 I'm learning C#
-- 📦 I play minecraft and code plugins for minecraft server
+- 📦 I code plugins for minecraft
 - 🌏 I'm passionate in almost anything IT related
 - 🍳 Additionally i love to cook
 - 🎬 My favorite movie/tv show genre is: Comedy
-- 🎮 When I'm not coding I'm likely playing Minecraft
+- 🎮 When I'm not coding I'm likely playing video games
 - 📫 How to reach me: Discord: gregzee
-- ⚡ Fun fact about me: I like math
+- ⚡ Fun fact about me: I like math and learning new things